open/close all folders

 Jimbo Kern and Ned Gerblansky

-Voiced by: Matt Stone (Jimbo Kern) and Trey Parker (Ned Gerblansky)Stan's redneck Uncle (Jimbo Kern) and his old Vietnam war buddy (Ned Gerblansky) who lost his arm due to a grenade explosion and speaks with a voice box thanks to a laryngectomy he had to have for his throat cancer.
+Debut: "Weight Gain 4000" (Jimbo Kern), "Volcano" (Ned Gerblansky)Stan's redneck Uncle (Jimbo Kern) and his old Vietnam war buddy (Ned Gerblansky) who lost his arm due to a grenade explosion and speaks with a voice box thanks to a laryngectomy he had to have for his throat cancer.
 They own the local gun store and love to go hunting.

 - Characterization Marches On: They've been considerably more calm and level-headed in recent seasons (though granted this may be partially due to being Out of Focus and are still among the mindless panicking masses in South Park usually).